antoniopgs/Liber/README.md

 Lorem Ipsum.

 ## Conclusions:
- - Liber will be a nation based on liberty, both on the economic and lifestyle aspects.
+ - Liber will be a nation founded on individual liberty.
  - Liber will be governed by Laws, not people.
- - Liber will have two sets of laws:
+ - Liber will have a Hybrid Legal System, with two sets of laws:
   - The Constitution (permanent and unmodifiable)
   - The Legal Board (everchanging and modifiable).